townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       Most also automatically complete partially typed keywords and create commonly used code from templates.

+   interface
+      An interface is a class-like structure that only contains method signatures and fields.
+An interface does not contain an implementation of the methods or any :term:`data members <data member>`.

+   intermediate code
+      A step in a typical :term:`compiler` is to transform the original high-level language into a form on which it is easier to do other stages of the process.
+      For example, some compilers will transform the original high-level source code into :term:`assembly code` on which it can do :term:`code optimization`, before translating it into its final executable form.

+   intermediate code generation
+      :to-term: Parse tree :label: walks through
+      :to-term: intermediate code :label: produces

+      A phase in a :term:`compiler`, that walks through a :term:`parse tree` to produce simple :term:`assembly code`.

    internal fragmentation
       A condition that occurs when more than :math:`N` bytes are allocated to service a memory request for :math:`N`